Wayne Gretzky: Political activity

-During the 2015 Canadian federal election campaign, Gretzky endorsed the Conservative Party and Prime Minister Stephen Harper, and was featured at a campaign rally praising Harper by calling him "wonderful to the country."
+During the 2015 Canadian federal election, Gretzky endorsed Prime Minister Stephen Harper, and appeared at a Conservative Party campaign rally praising Harper as "wonderful to the country".
 As a non-resident, Gretzky came under some criticism for this endorsement.
-In 2014, Gretzky praised Harper at a United for Ukraine Gala event in Toronto calling him "one of the greatest prime ministers ever".
-Earlier in 2015, Gretzky endorsed Patrick Brown during his successful campaign for the leadership of the Progressive Conservative Party of Ontario.
+In 2014, Gretzky called Harper "one of the greatest prime ministers ever".
+In 2015, Gretzky endorsed Patrick Brown who won the leadership of the Progressive Conservative Party of Ontario.